BrSamedi/AmericanDadBot/ReadmeEng.txt

 	participate=1 bot plays only for tickets
 	participate=2 bot plays first fully for food, then for tickets
 	participate=3 bot plays first fully for tickets, then for food
+2.4.	strategy=0 strategy 3+2
+	strategy=1 strategy 1+4
-2.4. 	ratio=1.1 option for 4th and 5th stages for finding stronger enemies
+2.5. 	ratio=1.1 option for 4th and 5th stages for finding stronger enemies
-2.5. 	timer=0 timer between fights in seconds, 0-for random delays of 2 to 5 minutes
+2.6. 	timer=0 timer between fights in seconds, 0-for random delays of 2 to 5 minutes
-2.6.	screenshot=1 take screenshots of arena results in screenshots folder
+2.7.	screenshot=1 take screenshots of arena results in screenshots folder
-2.7.	alwaysontop=1 when an anti-bot window is detected, the NoxPlayer window becomes active until the anti-bot passes
+2.8.	alwaysontop=1 when an anti-bot window is detected, the NoxPlayer window becomes active until the anti-bot passes
 	alarm=1 when an anti-bot window is detected, a constant beep is activated until the anti-bot passes

 Hotkeys: